babaniyi/babaniyi.github.io/_pages/food-crisis-early-warning.md

       <span>06</span>
       <div>
         <h3>Connect prediction to decisions</h3>
-        <p>The notebook applies a cost-sensitive prevention framework: a desk review, field verification, and material intervention should each have different thresholds because their costs and effectiveness differ.</p>
+        <p>The analysis applies a cost-sensitive prevention framework: a desk review, field verification, and material intervention should each have different thresholds because their costs and effectiveness differ.</p>
       </div>
     </li>
   </ol>